pylls/basket2/README.md

  * If your system has busted PMTUD, this probably won't work at all.
 Not my problem.
 Complain to your OS vendor.

- * This COULD have been based on Trevor Perin's noise protocol framework, but I already had the framing layer design, didn't feel like bolting on PQFS to someone else's protocol, and I had to click on street signs to view said protocol's documentation.
+ * This could have been based on Trevor Perin's noise protocol framework, with a decent amount of work and extensions, but certain properties and behavior I need aren't formally specified yet.
+This is something I will strongly consider if/when I design basket3.

 TODO: